menganha/pyblog/README.md

 * _Sane defaults for the website._ Have a nice blog with all the expected features: archive, categories, and a home page with the latest posts
 * _Markdown-format post system._ No need of complex databases, the only thing needed to build your website are the markdown files representing your posts.
 Ideal for version control!
-* _Optimized build system._ Only builds what you have newly added, not the entire site again and again
+* _Optimized build system._ Only builds what you have recently added/changed.